-We offer free, live webinars throughout the school year aimed at helping educators integrate technology effectively in the classroom.
+We offer live, free ed tech webinars throughout the school year aimed at helping educators integrate technology effectively in the classroom.
 This is a great opportunity learn something new, as well as to connect with other teachers from across the country and around the world.

 Register for Webinars